 In conclusion, an OODA loop moves an individual or group through observation of developing situations, analysis of scenarios, choosing a course of action, and acting according to the resulting roadmap.
 For the creator of the OODA loop theory, these elements aren’t necessarily consecutive, clearly defined steps – they tend to flow into one another.

-If you want to learn more about how we help engineering leaders improve visibility, increase velocity, and drive productivity up, you can sign up for a 30-day free trial.
+If you want to learn more about how we help engineering leaders improve visibility, increase velocity, and drive productivity up, you can schedule a demo.